 No, the streets are open to traffic.
 Traffic on the 49-mile & 16-mile route can be busy.
 Police will be present at pertinent intersections, however skaters must be always prepared to stop, even at downhill stoplights.
 It is at the police officer's discretion whether or not they will stop traffic for skaters.

 You will get wet.
 Pack an extra pair of socks.

-Can I get a ride from the finish line in Atlanta back to Athens after the awards ceremony?
+Can I get a ride from the finish line in Atlanta back to Dacula (or Stone Mountain) after the awards ceremony?

 Athens-to-Atlanta does not offer ride services from Atlanta back to Dacula or Stone Mountain.
 If driving a personal vehicle to the start line, you may find the “A2A Road Skate Chat” group on Facebook helpful in coordinating carpools.

 If I take the Sunday AM bus to Dacula, do I need to be ready to roll with my skates on at 6AM?

 No!
 You will arrive in Dacula with 45-60min until your start.
 There will be a box truck available to take your bag to the finish line in Atlanta.
 CP5 skaters - you are expected to find your own transportation to your start line, however, if you’d like to have shoes / change of clothes / etc. at the finish line, a volunteer will be available to take your bag to the Atlanta finish line, prior to the start of your event.